 Is the system perfect?
 Are powers ever abused?
 Of course, but as governments go, ours has been working quite well since Sept.
 17, 1787.
 As Alexander Hamilton and James Madison remind us in Federalist 51, "If men were angels, no government would be necessary."

-The executive branch of the United States government consists of the president, the vice president and 15 Cabinet-level executive departments.
+The executive branch consists of the president, the vice president and 15 Cabinet-level executive departments.

 - Legislative Powers of the President